Staudt Praeludium Chronograph – Dutch Elegance

-2 years ago, a young Dutchman named Yvo Staud jumped into a watchmaking adventure – even though he had a completely different career before that.
+2 years ago, a young Dutchman named Yvo Staudt jumped into a watchmaking adventure – even though he had a completely different career before that.
 The first watch he designed and created was named the Praeludium Hand-Wound, an elegant, “Portuguese-like” time-only timepiece, which name refers to classical music (you’ll understand why later).
-After this inaugural piece and its automatic variant, its now time for Staud to look at another type of function, yet true to the original design of the brand, with the new Staudt Praeludium Chronograph.
+After this inaugural piece and its automatic variant, its now time for Staudt to look at another type of function, yet true to the original design of the brand, with the new Staudt Praeludium Chronograph.

 As said, there was no indication that one day this 1991-born Dutch musician would one day become the owner of a watchmaking company.
-Yvo Staud started his life as an accordionist, mainly playing classical music.
+Yvo Staudt started his life as an accordionist, mainly playing classical music.
 Yet, Yvo had a sheer interest in watches and he visualized his first timepiece during his study at the Conservatoire in Pescara, Italy, without being able to find the watch to suit his needs. with the well-known motto “If you want something done right, you have to do it yourself“ in mind, he decided to start his own watch company: Staud Watches.

 His first creation was named after a musical term, the Praeludium or Prelude (in English).
 The Staudt Praeludium Hand-Wound (reviewed here) was inspired by nautical elements, ships and marine chronometers, resulting in a classical, elegant but still rather casual watch – with clear “Portuguese” design elements, yet with a rather affordable price and an overall excellent quality.
 After several iterations of this inaugural piece, followed by a simple automatic version, this model today receives a new movement and becomes a classy chronograph.